Global analysis of regulatory network dynamics: equilibria and saddle-node bifurcations: DSGRN and the Toggle Switch

+As indicated in the introduction a systematic description of DSGRN exceeds the scope of this paper.
+Thus, to provide intuition we focus on a particularly simple regulatory network commonly referred to as the Toggle Switch, but remark that within the synthetic biology community the Toggle Switch represents a first successful design of a synthetic genetic switch \cite{collins} and therefore has significant biological relevance.

+The input to DSGRN is a regulatory network, more precisely an annotated directed graph $(\cG,p)$ (directed edges take the form $\rightarrow$ indicating activation or $\dashv$ indicating repression) and a list of interaction functions (see Section~\ref{sec:hill models} for formal definitions).
+For the Toggle Switch the regulatory network is shown in Figure~\ref{fig:TS}(a).

+DSGRN constructs a parameter space $\Xi =(0,\infty)^{N+3E}$, where $N$ and $E$ are the number of nodes and edges, respectively, in the directed graph.
+Thus, for the Toggle Switch, the parameter space is $(0,\infty)^8$.

+The output of DSGRN is the DSGRN database.
+This is best understood conceptually as an annotated graph that we refer to as a \emph{parameter graph} and denote by $\sPG(\cG,p)$.
+Each node $v$ of $\sPG(\cG,p)$ corresponds to a semi-algebraic set $R(v)\subset\Xi = (0,\infty)^{N+3E}$ given in terms of explicit inequalities, and the union of closures of all these semi-algebraic sets is $\overline{\Xi} = [0,\infty)^{N+3E}$.
+If two nodes $v$ and $v'$ share an edge in the parameter graph, then their expressions as semi-algebraic sets differs by exactly one inequality, and in particular $\cl(R(v))\cap \cl(R(v'))$ is a codimension 1 hypersurface in $ [0,\infty)^{N+3E}$.
+DSGRN decomposes the parameter space of the Toggle Switch into nine regions and the parameter graph for the Toggle Switch is shown in Figure~\ref{fig:TS}(b).

-As indicated above a Morse graph is associated to each node in the parameter graph and the Morse graph provides a characterization of the global dynamics.
-More precisely a Morse graph is an acyclic directed graph or equivalently a partially ordered set $(\sM,\leq)$.
-The elements of the Morse graph represent potential recurrent dynamics and the partial order indicates the direction of the dynamics, i.e., if $p,q\in\sM$ and $p<q$, then no orbit can limit in backward time to the recurrent dynamics associated to $p$ and in forward time to the recurrent dynamics associated to $q$.
+In addition, the DSGRN database assigns to each node $v$ a partially ordered set $(\sM(v),\leq_v)$, that is visually expressed via the Hasse diagram and called the \emph{Morse graph} at parameter node $v$.
+The interpretation of the Morse graph in the context of continuous dynamics of an ODE (we emphasize that no ODE has been introduced yet) is that the elements of the Morse graph represent potential recurrent dynamics and the partial order indicates the direction of the dynamics, i.e., if $p,q\in\sM$ and $p<q$, then no orbit can limit in backward time to the recurrent dynamics associated to $p$ and in forward time to the recurrent dynamics associated to $q$.

 Returning to the Toggle Switch, Figure~\ref{fig:TS}(c)-(f) indicate the Morse graphs at different nodes of the parameter graph.
-An appropriate interpretation of this information is that at the parameter values associated with Node 5 (we denote this as $R(5)$), the system exhibits bistability where the elements $a$ and $b$ indicate the existence of distinct attractors and the element $c$ indicates the existence of an invariant set that acts as a separatrix between the two attractors.
+In the context of an ODE an appropriate interpretation of this information is that at the parameter values associated with Node 5 (we denote this as $R(5)$), the system exhibits bistability where the elements $a$ and $b$ indicate the existence of distinct attractors and the element $c$ indicates the existence of an invariant set that acts as a separatrix between the two attractors.
 At the remaining parameter nodes, the Morse graph contains a single element suggesting that at the associated parameter values the dynamics is monostable.

 Ignoring for the moment the meaning of the parameters, the third column of Table~\ref{tab:parameter_regions} provides the explicit decomposition of parameter space.
 There is an edge in the parameter graph between Node 5 and Node 2 and from Table~\ref{tab:parameter_regions} the reader can check that the shared boundary between the associated regions $R(5)$ and $R(2)$ is the $7$ dimensional surface defined by